Ruprekha Banerjee: Early life

 Ruprekha Banerjee was born on 28 July 1984 in Bongaon, North 24 Parganas district, West Bengal, India, to Bengali parents, Pradip Kr.
 Banerjee and Kabita Banerjee.
 She spent the first three months of her life in her birthplace in West Bengal, and then moved to Agarpara, Kolkata, where she lived with her businessman father.
 She spent her first eighteen years there and completed her schooling up to the tenth standard at Ramakrishna Mission, Barrackpore.
 She completed her 12th standard at Ariyadaha Sarbamangala Vidyapith, then attended Vidyasagar College, and finally graduated from the University of Calcutta with honours in zoology.

 At the age of six, she began learning music, mainly Rabindra Sangeet, from her first Guru – her grandfather.
 She gave her first stage performance at their club's annual function.
 At the age of seven, she began formal training in Hindustani Classical Music.
 She learned Classical Hindustani Music from Sangeeta Das of Agarpara, Neela Goswami up to the age of 10, and Anju Chakraborty up to the age of 16.
 She learned light classical Hindustani music from Arun Bhaduri, which led to her initial exposure to Bengali film background songs and Bengali serial title songs.
 Later, she moved to Mumbai and received training in playback singing from Bharat Ratna Pandit and from Bhimsen Joshi's student, Maloy Banerjee.
 She continued her training in classical Hindustani music with Kanika Mitra, a student of the late Mira Bandhopadhya.

 Career

-In 2005, she was declared the joint winner along with Qazi Touqeer for the reality show Fame Gurukul the all India music competition, Mumbai, organized by Sony TV.
+In 2005, she was declared the winner alongside Qazi Touqeer for the reality show Fame Gurukul the all India music competition, Mumbai, organized by Sony TV.
 Judges Javed Akhtar, KK, and Shankar Mahadevan evaluated her at various stages.

 In 2006, she was selected for a special episode of Jo Jeeta Wohi Super Star being judged by Vishal Dadlani, Shekhar Ravijani and Farah Khan.

 In 2007, she started recording in regional languages such as Bhojpuri, and Bengali.
 After Fame Gurukul, she has continuously worked and recorded songs with many music directors.
 She has recorded film songs not only in Bengali but also in Hindi, Bhojpuri, and Gujrati.

 She worked with music directors including Bickram Ghosh, Ashok Bhadra, Shankar Mahadevan, Indrajit Dey, Nabin Chottopadhyay, Raju Mukherjee, Prosenjit Chatterjee, Arup Om, Joy Sarkar, Rupankar Bagchi, Goutam Ghosal, Indradeep Dasgupta, Subhadeep Chatterjee and Purbayan Chatterjee.